-Dave Nichols is Editor-in-Chief and Washington Nationals Page Editor for District Sports Page.
+Dave Nichols is Editor-in-Chief and Washington Nationals and Capitals Page Editor for District Sports Page.
 He is credentialed to cover the Washington Nationals, Washington Capitals and Washington Wizards.
-Previously, he wrote Nats News Network and Caps News Network and spent four years in commercial radio covering the Baltimore Orioles, Washington Redskins and the University of Maryland football and basketball teams.
-He co-hosts “Nats News Weekly”, an Internet radio show on PrimeSportsNetwork.com, has appeared as a guest talking Caps and Nats on 106.7 The Fan and 106.7 HD, and was a weekly guest columnist for “Nationals Buzz“ for MASNSports.com in 2010-11.
+Dave also works for Associated Press, covering college football and basketball and Major League Soccer out of its Spokane, WA college sports desk and The Spokesman-Review in Spokane, WA where he is a copy editor and contributor on the sports page.
+Previously, he spent four years in commercial radio covering the Baltimore Orioles, Washington Redskins and the University of Maryland football and basketball teams.
+He co-hosts several DC sports-themed Internet radio shows on Blog Talk Radio.
 Dave is a life-long D.C. sports fan and attended his first pro game in 1974 — the Caps’ second game in existence.
-You can follow him on Twitter @DaveNicholsDSP.
+You can follow Dave on Twitter @DaveNicholsDSP.

 Cheryl Nichols is a Columnist and Photographer for District Sports Page.
 She is credentialed to cover the Washington Capitals and has reported on the community service and fan events for Nats News Network and Caps News Network since 2006.
 Cheryl is an accomplished action photographer and has been published in The Washington Post and many other local media.
 She was a credentialed photographer for the 2010 season covering the Washington Nationals.
 She was also a contributing photographer for DCSportsBox.com in 2008-09.
 Cheryl is a life-long sports fan, starting with her childhood love of the Big Red Machine, spreading to the Pacific Northwest and her affection for Ken Griffey Jr.’s Seattle Mariners, and now settled in the mid-Atlantic with the Washington Nationals and Washington Capitals.
-You can follow her on Twitter @cnichols14.
+You can follow Cheryl on Twitter @cnichols14.